Purchasing

 The following definitions are cited to ensure consistent interpretation:

-ii.)
+ii.
 Request for Proposal—A formal process for obtaining offers from competing organizations and evaluating those proposals against stated requirements, using a predefined evaluation process and a predefined set of evaluation criteria in which price is not the only factor.

-iii.)
-Written Quotation—A process requiring selected vendors to submit written quotations, not required to be opened publicly.
+iii.
+Request for Written Quotation—A process requiring selected vendors to submit written quotations, not required to be opened publicly.

 b) Connections